ccverak/simple_checkout/client/README.md

 - `CabClient::Client::APINotAvailable`: Raised when there was a timeout or the API didn't respond on time

-- `CabClient::Client::ServerError`: Raise when something went wrong in the server side
+- `CabClient::Client::ServerError`: Raised when something went wrong in the server side

-- `CabClient::Client::NotFoundError`: Raise when certain resource you are querying for doesn't exist.
+- `CabClient::Client::NotFoundError`: Raised when certain resource you are querying for doesn't exist.

-- `CabClient::Client::IncompatibleClientError`: Raise when there was something wrong with the request body, typically this means you are using and old client.
+- `CabClient::Client::IncompatibleClientError`: Raised when there was something wrong with the request body, typically this means you are using an old client.

 ## Open Api definition